-- 29. A Section 106 Agreement was imposed on Hesmonds Stud in 2011 by Planning Committee South (PCS).
+29. A Section 106 Agreement was imposed on Hesmond's Stud in 2011 by Planning Committee South (PCS).
 The purpose of the Section 106 Agreement was to prevent the business being broken up.
 Small changes have been allowed but made clear that they should not be considered as the: "'thin end of the wedge".
 The discharge of the 106 Agreement to allow the 205 homes currently under construction, was granted as a delegated decision and Village Concerns believes that it made an incorrect decision as to the useful purpose that the Agreement served.
-The proposed new application seeks to discharge the Section 106 Agreement to a second of the four yards that make up the Hesmonds Stud business.
-This will jeopardise the viability of the whole business.
-Village Concerns believes that any change to this Agreement should be referred back to PCS. - 30.
-We request that this is considered by PCS and that is it refused.
+The proposed new application seeks to discharge the Section 106 Agreement in its entirety.
+They seek to do this so that they can build 275 homes on one of the stable yards and 2000 homes on the residual land.

+Village Concerns believes that any change to this Agreement should be referred back to PCS.

+30. We request that this is considered by PCS and that is it refused.